 The CCR registration process may take five or more business days to complete.
 If you are currently registered with the CCR, you may not need to make any changes.
 However, please make certain that the TIN associated with your DUNS number is correct.
 Also note that you will need to update your CCR registration on an annual basis.
 This may take three or more business days to complete.

 In addition, if you are submitting your application via Grants.gov, you must (1) be designated by your organization as an Authorized Organization Representative (AOR); and (2) register yourself with Grants.gov as an AOR.
 Details on these steps are outlined at the following Grants.gov Web page: www.grants.gov/applicants/get_registered.jsp.

 7. Other Submission Requirements: Applications for grants under this competition may be submitted electronically or in paper format by mail or hand delivery.

 a.
 Electronic Submission of Applications

 We are participating as a partner in the Governmentwide Grants.gov Apply site.
-The Stepping-up Technology Implementation competition, CFDA number 84.327S, is included in this project.
+The Educational Materials in Accessible Formats for Students with Visual Impairments and Other Print Disabilities competition, CFDA number 84.327D, is included in this project.
 We request your participation in Grants.gov.

 If you choose to submit your application electronically, you must use the Governmentwide Grants.gov Apply site at www.Grants.gov.
 Through this site, you will be able to download a copy of the application package, complete it offline, and then upload and submit your application.
 You may not email an electronic copy of a grant application to us.

-You may access the electronic grant application for the Stepping-Up Technology Implementation competition at www.Grants.gov.
+You may access the electronic grant application for the Educational Materials in Accessible Formats for Students with Visual Impairments and Other Print Disabilities competition at www.Grants.gov.
 You must search for the downloadable application package for this program by the CFDA number.
-Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.327, not 84.327S).
+Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.327, not 84.327D).